Brighten up your fall decor with these fabric tape pumpkins. This simple craft can be made in a variety of fun colors and patterns.

 Such a simple pumpkin craft just perfect for fall!

-The options are limited only by the fabric tape patterns available at your craft store, so have fun!!!
+The options are limited only by the fabric tape patterns available at your craft store or the fabric tape you’re willing to make, so have fun!!!

 Don’t forget to pin these cute pumpkins for later: